Saving for Retirement: IRAs, 401(k)s, and More

 Finally, contributing to a Roth IRA is a way to add more flexibility to your tax situation in retirement—having accounts with pre-tax and post-tax funds gives you more options for income and tax planning.

 Assuming your employer offers the option, a Roth 401(k) could make sense if you think your tax bracket will be the same or higher in retirement or if you want flexibility and diversification in the way distributions will be taxed when you reach retirement, as described above.
-If you're in a lower bracket when you retire, then a traditional 401(k) may end up being the better choice, as you'd pay less tax on future withdrawals than you would pay making post-tax contributions to a Roth 401(k) today.
+If you're in a lower bracket when you retire, then a traditional 401(k) may end up being the better choice because you'd pay less tax on future withdrawals than you'd pay making post-tax contributions to a Roth 401(k) today.

-One way to hedge against uncertainty about future tax rates, your tax situation, or more flexibility to manage taxes in retirement may be to split your contributions between the traditional option and Roth option, assuming your employer makes both available.
+One way to hedge against uncertainty about future tax rates, your tax situation, or more flexibility to manage taxes in retirement may be to split your contributions between the traditional and Roth 401(k)s, assuming your employer offers both.

 What if I've maxed out my 401(k) and IRA limits?

-If you've maxed out your 401(k) and IRA options, congratulations.
+If you've maxed out your 401(k) and IRA limits, congratulations.
 You're making significant steps to save for retirement.

 If you want to save even more, consider a:

 If you haven't started saving for retirement—or you're saving less than you should—get into the habit of "paying yourself first."
-That is, contribute as much as you can afford to your retirement accounts before spending the funds on nonessentials.
-Now that you know more about which retirement accounts may make the most sense, it's time to put your savings plan into action.
+That is, contribute as much of your earned income as you can afford to your retirement accounts before spending the funds on nonessentials.
+Now that you know more about which retirement accounts may make the most sense, it's time to put your savings plan to work.